Lou Lenart: Early life

-Lenart was born in Hungary as Lajos Lenovitz to a Jewish family in 1921, in the village of Sátoraljaújhely, near the Czech border.
+Lenart was born in Hungary as Lajos Lenovitz to a Jewish family in 1921, in the town of Sátoraljaújhely, near the Czechoslovak border.
 His parents were farmers.
 When he was ten, the family immigrated to the United States, settling in the Pennsylvania mining town of Wilkes-Barre, where his parents ran a small store.
 As a boy, he endured antisemitic taunts and beatings.

 Marine service

 After finishing high school and taking a bodybuilding course, Lenart enlisted in the United States Marine Corps.
 After 18 months of infantry training, he was accepted into flight school.
 During flight training, he was severely injured in a mid-air collision.
 He saw action in the Pacific Theater of World War II as an F4U Corsair pilot, serving in the Battle of Okinawa and in bombing missions over Japan.
 He was discharged from the Marines at the end of the war with the rank of captain.